andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-22-please-remove-headphones.md

 This stuck me as odd.
 That he chose deafness instead of having a simple conversation with the server.

 I've seen something similar in Marks and Spencer at lunch time.
-Customers were queueing up with their headphones on, and the staff member directed them to tills did so by holding up the right number of fingers.
+Customers were queueing up with their headphones on, and the staff member had to direct them to tills by holding up the right number of fingers.

 On the London Underground I was barged out of the way by someone leaving the carriage.
 It could have been an aggressive gesture until I saw the blank look and headphones.